hailpam/tech-interview-handbook/systems/README.md

 Please, refer to the theory section for a selection of refreshers on the topic.

+This [video](https://www.youtube.com/watch?v=UzLMhqg3_Wc) is a nice walkthrough about all skills required to tackle successfully a system design interview.

 # Problems
 Hereafter, the links to a few representative problems solved in all its parts.
 Solutions adopt the guidelines and framework shared in the theory section.